tongzhouxu/mashpit/paper/paper.md

 This method is quite comprehensive, but it relies on each sample being public, and it cannot be executed locally.

 Another approach is to provide new tools for decentralized and customized manipulation of genomics resources.
-We observed that an algorithm for genomics called Min-Hash is well positioned for this purpose.
+We observed that an algorithm for genomics called MinHash is well positioned for this purpose.
-A commonly used software for Min-Hash is called Mash [@ondov2016mash].
+A commonly used software for MinHash is called Mash [@ondov2016mash].
 Querying with Mash can be about 4 orders of magnitude faster than other common methods like Basic Local Alignment Search Tool (BLAST) and can have a smaller disk footprint [@camacho2009blast;@topaz2018bmscan].
 Therefore it can be run on more common scientific workstations.